oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

-As stated in {{Section 10.2 RFC6749}}, the authorization server SHOULD NOT process authorization requests automatically without user consent or interaction, except when the identity of the client can be assured.
+As stated in {{Section 10.2 RFC6749}}, the authorization server SHOULD NOT process authorization requests automatically without user consent or interaction, except when the authorization server can assure the the identity of the client application.

-If authorization servers restrict redirect URIs to a fixed set of absolute HTTPS URIs, preventing the use of wildcard domains, wildcard paths, or wildcard query string components, this exact match of registered absolute HTTPS URIs MAY be accepted by authorization servers as proof of identity of the client for the purpose of deciding whether to automatically process an authorization request when a previous request for the client_id has already been approved.
+If authorization servers restrict redirect URIs to a fixed set of absolute HTTPS URIs, preventing the use of wildcard domains, wildcard paths, or wildcard query string components, this exact match of registered absolute HTTPS URIs MAY be accepted by authorization servers as proof of identity of the client for the purpose of deciding whether to automatically process an authorization request when a previous request for the `client_id` has already been approved.